 • Prunus virginiana ‘Canada Red’ (Canada Red chokecherry)

-Larger trees are planted where utility wires are not present and are selected based on amount of space available as well as aesthetics.
+Larger trees can be planted where utility wires are not present and are selected based on the amount of space available as well as aesthetics.
 These larger trees include:

 • Cercidiphyllum japonicum (Katsura tree)